 Charity Miles was one of the first charity apps, and it has proven to be quite popular.
 You run, walk, bike, whatever, and a small amount of money gets donated to a charity for each mile.
 Run in a group or belong to a running club?
 Charity Miles makes a great addition to the experience.

 You don’t donate yourself.
-Corporations do that.
-So easy, peasy.
+Corporations sponsor your miles.
 You can choose the charity you wish to support from those preselected by Charity Miles.

-What’s to like: No money!
+Advantages: No money!
 No credit cards!
+No fee!
 Just move around, and contributions happen.

 Disadvantages: Donations are limited to the charities preselected.
 There are more than 40 listed, but all are large national charities.
 You won't find your small local charity here.
 There is no way of knowing how much your activity has donated to your charity, either.